eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 9º -> Scan it and access it with the app.

 10º -> Add your QR code to the board!

+Congratulations!
+You have completed the E2E Journey for Digital Product Pass

 ## Links of interest